 This is part 2 of the series on cessationism, miracles, and tongues.
-This article gives a background on why miracles were de-emphasized during the Reformation.
-Secondly, it delves on the protestant review of early church history and their interpretation of miracles.
+There are two thoughts addressed in this article.
+Firstly, why miracles were de-emphasized during the Reformation.
+Secondly, an analysis on the protestant revision of miracles in the early church.

 Cessationism or the critical examination of miracles cannot be fully understood without first understanding the medieval environment they were birthed from.
 The following gives a brief portrait of the mystical medieval world and why there was an urgent need for correcting the abuse of miracles.